Trains from Amsterdam to Hamburg

 To learn about one of the most significant parts of modern history, visit the Anne Frank House, a humbling testament to this remarkable girl's unwavering optimism and resilience during the horrors of World War II.
 The Van Gogh Museum and the Rijksmuseum are also well worth a visit to discover artworks by Dutch masters.

-For a look into contemporary life in Amsterdam, visit De Negen Straatjes (The Nine Streets), a micro-neighborhood brimming with independent shops, artisan food eateries, and cozy cafes where you can experience an authentic Dutch Coffeeshop.
+For a look into contemporary life in Amsterdam, visit De Negen Straatjes (The Nine Streets), a micro-neighbourhood brimming with independent shops, artisan food eateries, and cosy cafes where you can experience an authentic Dutch Coffeeshop.
 Taking an iconic canal tour is another must, allowing you to experience the city while relaxing on the water.
 Since Amsterdam is known for its cycling culture, bring your bike or rent one during your stay to get around the city as the locals do.

 Travel to Amsterdam is easy, with its connections to the rest of Europe via a vast network of motorways, utilized by FlixBus and BlaBlaCar Bus services.
 Amsterdam's many connections are why it's the starting point for our budget tour of the Netherlands.
 Amsterdam's Schiphol Airport is also a major international travel hub, and the Central Station is one of the largest rail terminals in Europe.